 9. CATS will revoke the access privileges of any individual or group misrepresenting themselves as under the employ of CATS, the MCPL or any other community channel designation under the control of the MCPL.

-10. The MCPL , CATS and cable operator shall not be liable for any loss of transmission time or transmission of programming due to equipment failure or for any other reason beyond the control of the parties.
+10. The MCPL, CATS and cable operator shall not be liable for any loss of transmission time or transmission of programming due to equipment failure or for any other reason beyond the control of the parties.

 11. Any person, group or organization who abuses or has abused the privilege of access by violating any of the provisions of this part may be denied use of the access facilities.
-Violations of access policy will result in revocation of access privileges for a period of time to be determined by CATS Director in conjunction with MCPL Administration.
+Violations of access policy will result in revocation of access privileges for a period of time to be determined by CATS General Manager in conjunction with MCPL Administration.

 12. Because revocation of access privileges is such a significant loss of the right to free speech, any decision by CATS and the library administration may be appealed by writing the MCPL Board of Trustees for review.
 Their decision will be final.